Top 5 Things to Know When Moving to India

 India is a vast country, full of varying climates.
 There are four main climatic zones in India:

 - Arid: Western India is characterised by low rainfall and high temperatures

 - Tropical: Southern India is hot and humid

 - Sub-Tropical: Northern India has a sub-tropical climate, which gives it cold, dry winters and hot, wet summers

 - Alpine Zone: The Himalayas run through India, although varying altitudes mean the weather varies a lot in this zone.
 Generally, the weather is hot and dry although snow is common at altitude.

-Expats need to research the area in which they will reside to ensure they are prepared for the weather.
+Expats need to research the area in which they will reside to ensure they are prepared for the weather overseas.
 The major cities of India will be characterised by hot and humid weather, as they fall in the tropical and sub-tropical climatic zones.
 In these areas, there are essentially two seasons – wet and dry.
 In the wet season, be prepared for monsoonal weather and heavy, persistent rain that causes flash flooding.